h-hata/getstring/README.md

 # getstring
 ## Description
 This a front end library for an application having CLI (Command Line Interface) on POSIX OS like Linux or MacOSX.
-You can replace the gets() or scanf() functions of the C standard library with the GetString() function of this library when you want to get a command line string from user CLI.
+You can replace the fgets(stdin,) or fscanf(stdin,) functions of the C standard library with the GetString() function of this library when you want to get a command line string from user CLI.
 This library also provides you with **history**, **completion** and **candidate** functions.
 In addition to, the "login:" prompting is available.
 In the login prompt mode, the letters user input are masked with asterisks.

 ## Example Build